sunnySQL/sunnySQL.github.io/_pages/about.md

   - /about.html
 ---

-Hi, I'm **Hung Liu**, a senior ungraduate pursing a Bachelor of Computer Science from Texas, currently pursuing a career as a data analyst and a machine learning expert.
-My journey has been fueled by a passion for data-driven insights and problem-solving.
-I'm committed to continuous learning and leveraging my skills to make a meaningful impact in the field.
+Hi, I’m **Hung Liu**, a recent graduate with a Bachelor of Computer Science from Texas.
+I’m pursuing a career as a data analyst and machine learning specialist, driven by a passion for data-driven insights and problem-solving.
+I’m committed to continuous learning and applying my skills to create meaningful impact.

 ## Skills and Expertise
 - **Programming Languages**: Python, PHP, SQL, C++, C, C#